-- Many premature infants need extra iron starting at 1 month of age.
+- Premature infants may need extra iron by 1 month of age.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.